exakat/php-dictionary/dictionary/fallthrough.ini.rst

    switch ($a) {
        case 1:
            $a = 2 * $a;
-           // fallthrough here : the execution continue
+           // fallthrough here : the execution continues

        case 2:
            $a = $a + 1;